fyquah/blockchain-certificate/README.md

 Bitcoin Blockchain Certification Protocol (BCC) is the technology powering bitcoin certification of equitybits.
 This protocol requires a middleman, which by no means have any rights of changing history (unless he carries out a 51% attack), removing the need of trusting the middleman.

+This protocol is similiar to timestamping services, except that it operates with private keys and publicly shared (via the blockchain) public keys and signatures.
+Hence, if it is cannot be agreed that certain document is signed some point in time, and the signatures are lost, it is possible to run a brute force attempt using all the signatures by a certain user.

 The beauty of the protocol is despite having the need of a middleman to broadcast a certification signature, the verification process can be carried out by any node in the blockchain using this protocol.

 This protocol opens up possibility to various events:

 * A company might want to sign certificate with an investor.
-While a party may issue a certificate and another will keep a copy, the chances of forging a certificate is high.
-With digital signatures and block chain we can easily eliminate that possibility.
+* A landlord might want to sign a contract with a tenant online.
+* A university may want to approve transcripts / degrees

+In all the above cases, the possibility of forging certificates cannot be ignored.
+Having irreversible history in the block chain eradicates the problem of fake documents.

 ## Key Terms